Siddhartha-Acad/HHG-SaDAS/README.md

 ---

-This repository contains the core codes developed during **June–December 2024** as part of my *Master of Science (Research)* at the
-**Indian Institute of Technology (IIT) Mandi, India**.
+This repository contains the core codes developed during **June–December 2024** as part of my *Master of Science (Research)* at the **Indian Institute of Technology (IIT) Mandi, India**.
 The overall tenure of my MS(R) program was **August 2022 – August 2025**.

-These codes form an integral part of my MS(R) thesis and are released to ensure **academic transparency** and **reproducibility** of the research.
+These codes form an integral part of my MS(R) thesis and are released to ensure academic transparency and reproducibility of the research.

-The original Git repository, maintained throughout the research period, is kept **private**.
+The original Git repository, maintained throughout the research period, is kept private.
-This public repository is a **streamlined version**, providing the main useful codes in a straightforward manner.
+Whereas, this public repository is a streamlined version, providing the main useful codes in a straightforward manner.

 ---